VernonGrant/gnu-c-language-manual/markdown/Imaginary-Constants.md

 ### 12.4 Imaginary Constants

 A complex number consists of a real part plus an imaginary part.
-(Either or both parts may be zero.)
+(You may omit one part if it is zero.)
 This section explains how to write numeric constants with imaginary values.
 By adding these to ordinary real-valued numeric constants, we can make constants with complex values.

 The simple way to write an imaginary-number constant is to attach the suffix '`i`' or '`I`', or '`j`' or